kleinesfilmroellchen/spcasm/README.md

 - Nice errors, helpful warnings and information about possible pitfalls. spcasm reports errors in a nice format, if your terminal supports it:
   ![](https://raw.githubusercontent.com/kleinesfilmroellchen/spcasm/main/doc/error-examples.gif)

+However, there are reasons why not to use spcasm:

+- spcasm is not fully [Asar](https://github.com/RPGHacker/asar)-compatible.
+Asar is the standard SNES-specific toolchain that is widely used (though ca65, WLA-DX and others are also an option).
+In particular, Asar provides many features for ROM hacking and patching.
+While spcasm has some Asar compatibility (in particular, whenever possible directives use compatible syntax), this is not spcasm's focus.
+There are many features in Asar that don't make sense for an SPC-700-only assembler, and there are other features that are intentionally not supported (such as namespaces).
+That being said, it is possible to write code with both Asar and spcasm compatibility, but the tradeoffs may not be worth it for all users.
+- spcasm currently has no support for the common .spc file format, though that will change in the near future.
+- `brr` is not quite as accurate as `BRRTools` in some scenarios.
+The latter seems to be the most accurate decoder when it comes to details.

 ## Installation